-We then calculate scaling functions for higher moments of the "height function" (which encodes the pairings), and their finite-size corrections.
-This is achieved with two complimentary approaches: Generating functions for the arch-deposition model introduced above, and a dual tree-growth process.
-The advantage is that quantities which can easily be calculated in one model, are difficult to obtain in the other, and vice versa.
-This idea may be interesting for more general tree-growth processes, since if the dual model can be constructed there, it would allow to calculate otherwise inaccessible quantities.
-For examples of tree growth processes, we refer the reader to [14, 15, 16, 17] among the vast existing literature.
+We then calculate scaling functions for higher moments of the 'height function' (which encodes the pairings) and their finite-size corrections.
+This is achieved with two complimentary approaches: generating functions for the arch-deposition model introduced above and a dual tree-growth process.
+The advantage is that quantities, which can easily be calculated in one model, are difficult to obtain in the other, and vice versa.
+This idea may be interesting for more general tree-growth processes, since if the dual model can be constructed there, it would allow us to calculate otherwise inaccessible quantities.
+For examples of tree-growth processes, and standard references on graph theory, we refer the reader to [14]-[19] among the vast existing literature.